KubeDeckio/KubeBuddy/docs/docs/usage/powershell-usage.md

 # PowerShell Usage

-If you're using **KubeBuddy** via PowerShell, this guide will help you monitor and analyze your Kubernetes clusters.
+If you're using **KubeBuddy powered by KubeDeck** via PowerShell, this guide will help you monitor and analyze your Kubernetes clusters.
 Below are detailed instructions and examples for various commands.

 ## 🔧 Prerequisites

-Before running KubeBuddy, ensure you:
+Before running KubeBuddy powered by KubeDeck, ensure you:
 - Are **connected to a Kubernetes cluster/context**.
 - Have **kubectl** installed and configured.
 - Have **Azure CLI (az cli)** installed if using AKS features.